Enalean/tuleap-documentation-en/languages/en/user-guide/project-summary.rst

-    Project Dashboard is a real-time overview of the project progress and activities but it is not a substitute for a real Web Site where you describe what the project is about, related links and resources, etc. |SYSPRODUCTNAME| also offers a Web Site to each project.
+    Project Dashboard is a real-time overview of the project progress and activities but it is not a substitute for a real Web Site where you describe what the project is about, related links and resources, etc. Tuleap also offers a Web Site to each project.
 The "Home Page" item in the Project Main Menu is precisely a pointer to this Web Site (see :ref:`project-web-site` for more information on your Project Web Site and how to use it).